Contact: Max Rosenblum or Rachel Chung

 202.387.2800 | email@example.com

-Washington D.C., September 10, 2014 — In response to today's Senate vote advancing the Paycheck Fairness Act, Rachel Laser, Deputy Director of the Religious Action Center, and Rabbi Marla J. Feldman, Executive Director of Women of Reform Judaism, issued the following statement:
+Washington, D.C., June 4, 2015 – To celebrate the reintroduction of the Pregnant Workers Fairness Act, Rachel Laser, Deputy Director of the Religious Action Center of Reform Judaism, issued the following statement: